 The following methods allow you to configure a Logger object.
-You can add and remove handlers, set the logging level on this Logger object, set its parent, and choose whether log messages should be passed up the logger hierarchy or not.
+You can add and remove handlers, set the logging level on this Logger object, set its parent, and choose whether or not log messages should be passed up the logger hierarchy.

 Method Description void addHandler(Handler handler) Adds a Handler to the logger.
-Multiple handlers can be added.
-Also note that the root logger is configured with a set of default Handlers. void removeHandler(Handler handler) Removes a specified handler from the list of handlers on this logger.
+Multiple han- dlers can be added.
+Also note that the root log- ger is configured with a set of default Handlers. void removeHandler(Handler handler) Removes a specified handler from the list of handlers on this logger.
 If the handler is not found, this method returns silently. void setLevel(Level newLevel) Sets the log level that this logger will use.
-Message levels lower than the logger's value will be automatically discarded.
-If null is passed in, the level will be inher- ited from this logger's parent. void setParent(Logger parent) Sets the parent for this logger.
-This should not be called by application code, as it is intended for use only by the logging system. void setUseParentHandlers(boolean useParentHandlers) Specifies true if log messages should be passed to their parent loggers, or false to prevent the log messages from passing to their parent.
+Mes- sage levels lower than the logger's value will be automatically discarded.
+If null is passed in, the level will be inherited from this log- ger's parent.

-Method Description Filter getFilter() Returns the filter for this logger, which might be null if no filter is associated.
-Handler[] getHandlers() Returns an array of all handlers associ- ated with this logger.
-Level getLevel() Returns the log level assigned to this log- ger.
-If null is returned, it indicates the log- ging level of the parent logger that will be used.
+Method Description void setParent(Logger parent) Sets the parent for this logger.
+This should not be called by application code, because it is intended for use only by the logging system. void setUseParentHandlers(boolean useParentHandlers) Specifies true if log messages should be passed to their parent loggers, or false to prevent the log messages from passing to their parent.
+Filter getFilter() Returns the filter for this logger, which might be null if no filter is associated.
+Handler[] getHandlers() Returns an array of all handlers associated with this logger.
+Level getLevel() Returns the log level assigned to this logger.
+If null is returned, it indicates the logging level of the parent logger that will be used.
 String getName() Returns the name of this logger, or null if this is an anonymous logger.
 Logger getParent() The nearest parent to the current logger is returned, or null if the current logger is the root logger.
 ResourceBundle getResourceBundle() Returns the ResourceBundle associated with this logger.
 Resource bundles are used for localization of log messages.
-If null is returned, the resource bundle from the logger's parent will be used.
-String getResourceBundleName() Returns the name of the resource bundle this logger uses for localization, or null if the resource bundle is inherited from the logger's parent. boolean getUseParentHandlers() Returns true if log messages are passed to the logger's parent, or false if log mes- sages are not passed up the hierarchy.
+If null is returned, the resource bundle from the log- ger's parent will be used.
+String getResourceBundleName() Returns the name of the resource bundle this logger uses for localization, or null if the resource bundle is inherited from the logger's parent. boolean getUseParentHandlers() Returns true if log messages are passed to the logger's parent, or false if log messages are not passed up the hierarchy.